ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 at least to start :)
 The biggest element that can't be changed immediately:

-* Monday-Friday 9-5ish availability of support and meeting time
+* Monday-Friday 9-5ish availability of support

-Luckily creativity required constraints, and these are the constraints that I am working with.
+Luckily creativity loves constraints, and these are the constraints that I am working with.

 A new structure